request an appointment online.

 Stem cell transplantation

 A stem cell transplant (also known as a bone marrow transplant) is a procedure that replaces cancerous bone marrow with new, healthy bone marrow stem cells.
 Depending on the cancer, the healthy stem cells can come from a donor (an allogeneic transplant) or from the patient (autologous).
 Stem cell transplants are usually given after an intense round of chemotherapy that kills the patient’s existing bone marrow cells.
 Patients usually must stay in the hospital for three to four weeks after the transplant.
+This procedure is intense and generally reserved for younger, physically fit patients.

-Learn more about stem cell transplants.
+Learn more about stem cell transplants and their side effects.

 Chemotherapy